Grey columns: Posterior grey column

+The other four laminae are located in the other two grey columns in the spinal cord.

+The function of the spinal dorsal horn is to process and integrate sensory information from the peripheral nervous system.
+It receives inputs from primary afferent fibers and modulatory systems, and it projects to higher brain centers and motor neurons.
+The dorsal horn circuitry is involved in various aspects of sensory processing, including discrimination, integration, and modulation of nociceptive and non-nociceptive signals.
+Dysfunction of the dorsal horn circuitry has been implicated in chronic pain conditions and other neurological disorders.

-The posterior grey column, also known as the posterior (or dorsal) horn of spinal cord, is divided into several laminae, based on the type of sensory information sent to each section.
-Laminae I and II are sent information from afferent neurons that sense nociception, temperature, and itching, laminae III and IV are sent information from neurons that sense mechanical pressure, and laminae V and VI are sent information from proprioceptors.
+Laminae I and II receive information from afferent neurons that sense nociception, temperature, and itching, laminae III and IV are sent information from neurons that sense mechanical pressure, and laminae V and VI are sent information from proprioceptors.
 It is known to be the primary relay point for haptic and nociceptive messages.
 The posterior horn is also known as a partially layered structure because only laminae I and II are well defined.

 The column can also be separated by nociceptive and non-nociceptive senses.
 Laminae I and II are important in nociception, laminae III and IV are not involved nociception, and lamina V is involved in both nociception and non-nociception.

+The function of the spinal dorsal horn is to process and integrate sensory information from the peripheral nervous system.
+It receives inputs from primary afferent fibers and modulatory systems, and it projects to higher brain centers and motor neurons.
+The dorsal horn circuitry is involved in various aspects of sensory processing, including discrimination, integration, and modulation of nociceptive and non-nociceptive signals.
+Dysfunction of the dorsal horn circuitry has been implicated in chronic pain conditions and other neurological disorders.

 Lamina I

 Lamina I is also known as the marginal nucleus of spinal cord.
 The majority of posterior column projection neurons are located in lamina I, however most neurons in this layer are interneurons.
 The main areas these neurons innervate are the caudal ventrolateral medulla (CVLM), the nucleus of the solitary tract (NTS), the lateral parabrachial area (LPb), the periaqueductal grey matter (PAG), and certain regions in the thalamus.
 The CVLM receives nociceptive and cardiovascular responses.
 The NTS receives cardio-respiratory inputs and affects reflex tachycardia from noxious stimulation.
 The LPb projects to the amygdala and hypothalamus and is involved in the emotional response to pain.
 The PAG develops ways to deal with pain and is a main target of analgesics.
 It projects to other parts of the brainstem.
 The nuclei of the thalamus affect sensory and motivational aspects of pain.
 The neurons of this lamina can be distinguished by their morphology as pyramidal, spindle, or multipolar.